oelarnes/spells/README.md

 ## Performance

-**spells** provides several features out of the box to optimize performance to the degree possible given its generality.
+Spells provides several features out of the box to optimize performance to the degree possible given its generality.

 ### Query Optimization